wrossmorrow/machtests/README.md

 sqlite> .exit
 ```

-## Installing yentests as a cron Job
+## Installing `yentests` as a `cron` Job

-Setup a `cron` job to run the tests each hour on each `yen` server.
-Setup a different run schedule to prevent overlap with the same job on a different server to prevent tests accessing the `sqlite` database simultaneously which will cause an access error because `sqlite` is single threaded.
+We can install a `cron` job to run the tests each hour (or each half hour, or each 15 minutes etc) on each `yen` server.
+Care should be taken that _the interval chosen does not produce overlapping test runs_ (on a single machine).
+That is, if tests take a minute, we should not try to run them every 30 seconds.

-Set the enviroment in the `crontab` below.
+If using `sqlite3` with a database on the `IFS` system, these scheduled tests will need to run on a staggered schedule to prevent collisions in accessing the `sqlite` database.
+However, this problem is alleviated should we use a machine-specific `sqlite3`database.

-For example, tests on `yen1` starts at 0 minute mark of each hour
+For example, tests on `yen1` starts at 0 minute mark of each hour, and have the `crontab` entry:

 ```
 $ crontab -e